Execution of Mohammad Mehdi Karami: Imprisonment and execution

 Weeks before Karami's execution, his parents appeared in a video posted on social media begging Iranian authorities not to execute their son.
 His parents also alleged that Iranian authorities had tortured Karami during his time in detention.
 Karami's parents insisted that despite his mistreatment behind bars, he was in "good spirits," but "physically damaged" from the torture he had suffered.
 While Karami awaited execution, jailers also allegedly subjected him to rape threats and sexual assault.

 The day before Karami's execution, Iranian authorities arrested Mehdi Beik, the political editor of Etemad, who had conducted interviews with the family members of condemned Iranian protesters, including Karami's father.

 Mohammad Mehdi Karami and Seyyed Mohammad Hosseini were hanged early on 7 January 2023, state-affiliated Fars News Agency reported.
-The executions brought the total number of anti-regime protesters executed as a result of their involvement in the Mahsa Amini protests to four.
+The executions brought the total number of anti-regime protesters executed as a result of their alleged involvement in the Mahsa Amini protests to four.

 Mohammad Hossein Aghasi, a lawyer advocating for Karami, said on Twitter that Karami was not granted the last chance to talk to his family before his execution.
 Aghasi also stated that Karami began a dry food hunger strike three days before his execution to protest Iranian authorities' refusal to allow Aghasi to represent him.